iotivity/iotivity-lite/swig/README.md

 To open the project files:
  - Open Eclipse
  - select `File->Import..`
- - select `General->Existin Projects into Workspace`
+ - select `General->Existing Projects into Workspace`
  - click `Next>` button
  - click the `Browse..` button next to the `Select root directory:` text box
  - browse to the `<iotivity-lite>\swig` directory click `OK`